Hendler/logical/README.md

 chmod +x main.pl
 ```

+Note: Python 3.11 is currently a release candidate.
+For a more stable version, you may consider using Python 3.10.

 Then copy the `.env-example` to `.env` and configure the necessary environment variables as described in the usage section.

 ## Commands: